 While not the ugliest thing going up in Gainesville right now this building still screams more suburban, corporate office park, than North Florida, Gainesville.
 I certainly wouldn’t call the proposed building “stunning“.
 Adding a bricked panelized, facade as UF and Shands have been doing on so many of their projects lately isn’t what I am asking for either.
-As for it being (one of) the tallest buildings in Gainesville, I would take the Seagle Building over this any day.
+As for it’s height or density, I would take the Seagle Building over this any day.
 The proposal talks about “creating a place not space” but doesn’t that necessarily mean something contextual, reflexive and “authentic”.

 That being said I did find some of what they were discussing quite interesting.
 Particularly, some of the language they used to describe their efforts at business “incubation“.
 Each building/lot is in their parlance an incubator, a self-contained development of sorts.
 These can be replicated as needed, based on economic factors.
 They talked a lot about the pre-programming: infrastructural upgrades, re-zoning, support structures and foundations.
 The University’s Economic Development Corporation (spinoff) owns and they (in collaboration with GRU (which wants new customers, energy hungry customers I suppose) will upgrade and then lease the site.